HarrisonB/blog/_posts/2017-07-30-effective-communication.markdown

 obligation to stop.
 And in their work they said something about themselves.
 Something clear and unmistakable.
 They just didn't want to see it walking.

-So take inspiration <i>Rhythm 0</i> when you are faced with the challenge of expressing simply and clearly with aims to captivate.
+So take inspiration from <i>Rhythm 0</i> when you are faced with the challenge of expressing simply and clearly with aims to captivate.
 Communication is a human procedure; human impacts are the ones we digest most readily.
 We humans tend to relate via projection.
 It's the reason Marina's photo above may have given you pause and [the reason simple cartoons are drawn so universally engaging][masking-wiki].
 We see ourselves bloodied in reading, hearing, seeing these experiences.
 We'll feel the pain of walking a mile in someone else's shoes—the main thing stopping us is just putting the damn things on.
 Give your